mustavikhan05/course-finder/tasks.md

   - [x] Ensure configuration is loaded correctly

 - [ ] Set up development environment:
-  - [x] Create separate requirements files for backend and frontend
+  - [x] Create separate requirements files for backend and frontend (May 10, 2025)
   - [x] Set up development scripts for both components (May 10, 2025)
-  - [ ] Create proper documentation for running the application
+  - [x] Create proper documentation for running the application (May 10, 2025)

 **Note:** The project currently maintains two implementations:
 1. CLI Interface (in src/) - Working implementation using console output